Do you have an older garage door opener that can only be activated by physically pushing a button on the wall of your garage?

 The voltage the adapter puts out can range anywhere from 12 to 24 volts DC so most any adapter that provides at least 12 volts will work.

-Just go through your collection of no-longer-used AC adapters and find one that works in the 12-24 volts DC range.
+If you’d rather save a few bucks by using an adapter you already own, just go through your collection of no-longer-used AC adapters and find one that works in the 12-24 volts DC range.

 Here’s a photo of the AC adapter I use with my receiver:

 As you can see, this is just an old 120 volt AC to 12 volt DC adapter that was used to power some long-abandoned gadget I had purchased at Radio Shack.

 What this remote/receiver kit will do for you

 This kit will control either one or two garage door openers, your choice.

 You can either program both remotes to control the same opener or program each remote to control a different opener.